bmabey/pyLDAvis/README.md

 * DONE: All the core logic from the R version has been ported
 * DONE: The initial Notebook integration is done.
-* BUG: The visualization JS/HTLM does not currently work with visualizations per page/Notebook.
+* BUG: The visualization JS/HTLM does not currently work with multiple visualizations per page/Notebook.
 * TODO: The css for the notebook integration still needs to be worked on.
+* TODO: docs :)

 [Documentation](https://pyLDAvis.readthedocs.org)